abdulhammedabdulazeez/hng-stage1-task/hng-stage1-task/README.md

 1. Go to [Railway.app](https://railway.app)
 2. Connect your GitHub repository
-3. Railway will automatically detect the Python project and use the `Procfile`
+3. Railway will automatically detect the Python project and use the `start.sh` script
 4. The app will be deployed automatically

 ### Environment Variables